 Daniel Ueltschi's interests are in analysis, probability theory, statistical mechanics, mathematical physics.
 Prospective students would have to see him to discuss further details.

 Roger Tribe offers projects on determinantal point processes - randomly arranged points whose distribution is characterized via determinants.
 (See Terrence Tao blog on https://terrytao.wordpress.com/2009/08/23/determinantal-processes/).
-Other projects also available.
+Other projects available: random matrices/interacting particle systems/large deviations.

 Stochastic Analysis and Probability